kiraly15/sigma_blog/README.md

-A Dockerfile and collection of python scripts that translate Sigma rules to Devo queries and search for Devo for any hits.
+# A Dockerfile and collection of python scripts that translate Sigma rules to Devo queries and search for Devo any hits.

 ![](/images/sigma-blog-architecture.png)